AGM: July 4, 2023 at 7 PM. Diamond Hall

 We are a rural community.
 Our land use is determined by the Cowichan Valley Regional District (CVRD) and lot sizes are a minimum of one (1) acre with the exception of those in existence before zoning.
 There is no provision for commercial use within the district except for those that were here before we contracted to purchase water from the Town of Ladysmith.

 The ratepayers of Area H of the CVRD, our area, voted not to have household garbage pick-up through the CVRD, however, the CVRD does supply blue totes for each property for the bi-weekly pick up of recyclables.
 There are several private companies that will pick up household garbage at a cost, but most prefer to drop off their refuse at the CVRD operated garbage & recycling centre on Peerless Road to the South of Ladysmith.

 We are represented on the Cowichan Valley Regional District Board by Area H director, Mary Marcotte.

-If you need to contact either our office or a Trustee directly, please refer to the Contacts page for details.
+If you need to contact either our office or a Trustee directly, please get in touch.